ELY3M/elys-switch-guide.github.io/docs/extras/sigpatches.md

 &nbsp;

-1. download `sigpatches.zip` from <a href=https://github.com/eXhumer/patches/releases>Sigpatches from here</a> It will be a `sigpatches.zip` download on bottom of the first post in the link.
+1. download `fusee.zip` from <a href=https://github.com/ITotalJustice/patches/releases>Sigpatches from here</a> It will be a `fusee.zip` and `hekate.zip` download on bottom of the first post in the link.
-2. open `sigpatches.zip` and there will be folder named `atmosphere` inside.  atmosphere folder to be copied over the atmosphere folder on the root of your sd card.
+2. open `fusee.zip` and there will be folder named `atmosphere` inside.  atmosphere folder to be copied over the atmosphere folder on the root of your sd card.
 3. use reboot to payload to reboot atmosphere